nj-coder/nj-timepicker/README.md

 | minutes            | `array`            | `[0, 15, 30, 45]`        | a list of minutes |

 ### Methods
-NJ-Picker ships with methods that can be used to change the picker behaviour.
+NJ-TimePicker ships with methods that can be used to change the picker behaviour.
 These methods have strict input formatting which helps achive desired result

 #### `picker.show()`
 This is methods triggers the show event and presents the picker on-screen.